FlineDev/FreemiumKit/README.md

 # FreemiumKit

-Lightweight layer on top of [StoreKit 2](https://developer.apple.com/videos/play/wwdc2021/10114/) + built-in permission engine & built-in UI components for your SwiftUI paywall.
+Lightweight layer on top of [StoreKit 2](https://developer.apple.com/videos/play/wwdc2021/10114/) + built-in permission engine & built-in UI components for SwiftUI paywalls.

 Read [this introductory article]() for a full step-by-step guide on how to setup in-app purchases for your app + some basic thoughts on pricing.